straz/artificialtrust/_articles/fitness-drift.md

 Being fit doesn't last forever.
 Even a well-trained AI can only be well-trained on the training data fed to it.
-As the world continues to evolve, unless the AI continues to evolve along with it, it will get left behind.
+As the world continues to evolve, unless an AI continues to evolve along with it, the AI will get left behind.

 Fitness drift describes what happens when an AI starts to get out of